ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

-In cases, where a parameter block is the Cartesian product of a number of manifolds and you have the manifold of the individual parameter blocks available, :class:`ProductManifold` can be used to construct a :class:`Manifold` of the cartesian product.
+In cases, where a parameter block is the Cartesian product of a number of manifolds and you have the manifold of the individual parameter blocks available, :class:`ProductManifold` can be used to construct a :class:`Manifold` of the Cartesian product.

 For the case of the rigid transformation, where say you have a parameter block of size 7, where the first four entries represent the